VAT Registration in France - Updated Guide 2021

 - according to statistics, France is the 12th FDI recipient in the world;

-- around 700 greenfield investments have been registered in 2018 in France, the sector being subject to a rapid growth in the past few years.
+- around USD 18 billion was the total value of the greenfield investments in France in 2019, the sector being subject to a rapid growth in the past few years.

-If you want to set up a company and need details about VAT registration, you can contact our French lawyers.
+If you want to set up a company and need details about the VAT registration in 2021, you can contact our French lawyers.